tomekb234/snowglobe/README.md

 - [LLVM](https://llvm.org/), min. version 12.

 Use Make to build the project.
-The resulting binary is `build/snowglobe`.
+The resulting program is `build/snowglobe`.

 ## Project status

-More examples are yet to be written.
+Tests and more examples are yet to be written.

 Some cases for the type checker and the LLVM code generator are not yet implemented.

 The source code needs some refactoring and tidying up.

-Although we believe that this type system guarantees memory safety (and we have no proof of that), this implementation is almost certainly not free of bugs, and so unfortunately it may be possible to compile a program which runs into undefined behavior.
+Although we believe that this type system guarantees memory safety (but we have no proof of that), this implementation is almost certainly not free of bugs, and so it may be possible to compile a program which runs into undefined behavior.